Jim Grenon: Political involvement

 During the 2023 New Zealand general election, Grenon registered as a promoter, allowing him to advertise about a candidate, political party or electoral issue.

 Personal life

 Jim Grenon is married to Candice.
-The couple have lived in Takapuna, Auckland since 2012.
-Grenon owns a NZ$14.6 million property on Gibbons Road, which he acquired for about NZ$10 million in 2012.
+The couple have lived in Auckland since 2012.
+Grenon owns a NZ$14.6 million property, which he acquired for about NZ$10 million in 2012.

 Grenon has two children through his former wife.
 Between 2001 and 2016, Grenon was locked in litigation with the Canadian courts over tax deductibility payments arising from a child custody dispute with his ex-wife.
 During his legal battles, Grenon appealed to both the Supreme Court of Canada and Federal Court of Appeal, arguing that most child care support payers were men, who were prevented by their gender from claiming legal expenses as a tax deduction.
 The Federal Court ultimately dismissed his argument.